 While it is possible to use modern Linux distributions without touching the command line at all, or only on rare occasions, you will usually quickly come into contact with command line arguments when you want to make a change to the operating system and need to research how it is done on the Internet.
-You […]
+You can run these commands right away, but if you do […]

 Linux is one of the most popular server operating system and slowly rising in popularity as a desktop operating system as well.
 This can be attributed to the progress that Linux distributions have made in regards to the installation and usability.
 For the most part, installing Linux is not complicated anymore at all, and users of all experience levels can make that happen.